flaviusb/talks/vm/intro.md

 - A dispatch loop based off the contents of the array indexed by the instruction counter

 Basically a reification of the command pattern as a coprogram.

+But 'productising' a VM is quite hard.
+Lacking a specific reason to exist, (and a sponsor with deep pockets) they usually vanish.

+...

 Refined reasoning
 - 'A better bootstrapping point than C/C++'